Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments

 A Lloyd approach based on Voronoi partition was first adapted in \cite{bullo4} for the optimal coverage problem in autonomous vehicle networks performing distributed sensing tasks.
+In \cite{est1}, the Gaussian process upper confidence bound (GP-UCB) algorithm is combined with the Lloyd control algorithm to achieve coverage in an unknown domain.
 In \cite{sch4}, a controller is proposed that utilizes parameter adaptation to address coverage tasks in unknown sensory environments, while also incorporating a consensus term within the parameter adaptation law to propagate sensory information among the robots in the network.
+The research conducted in \cite{sch12} suggests an online adaptive distributed controller that relies on implementing a Voronoi-based cost function using gradient descent for coverage tasks.
+The work in \cite{iet1} introduces an adaptive spatial estimation algorithm for the mobile sensor network with the main aim of estimating the density function and guiding the sensors to their optimal positions.
+The work described in \cite{sch10} proposes a distributed motion control algorithm in which the robots proceed asynchronously with dead-zone-based robustification. {The work in \cite{E_todescato2017multi} proposes a strategy that smoothly transitions from estimation to coverage, resulting in improved transient behavior compared to traditional approaches.
+It leverages the superior estimation performance of non-parametric Gaussian regression over parametric methods, while also bounding its computational complexity.} A time-varying density function was used to describe the time cost metric of a robot network with an input disturbance in \cite{ft} for a dynamic environment.
 In \cite{EB1}, a Bayesian prediction-based coverage control strategy is presented for a multi-agent system where it takes into account noise and is capable of approximating time-varying density functions.
-In \cite{est1}, the Gaussian process upper confidence bound (GP-UCB) algorithm is combined with the Lloyd control algorithm to achieve coverage in an unknown domain.
-The work in \cite{iet1} introduces an adaptive spatial estimation algorithm for the mobile sensor network with the main aim of estimating the density function and guiding the sensors to their optimal positions.
-The work described in \cite{sch10} proposes a distributed motion control algorithm in which the robots proceed asynchronously with dead-zone-based robustification.
 In \cite{DR1}, the informative coverage algorithm is proposed by considering the non-holonomic limitations and the unknown dynamics of the mobile robots.